Tunde Eso: Political views

 In an interview with the Nigerian Guardian newspaper, Eso said the old generation of politicians would continue to sideline Nigerian youth until the youths realize that they constitute the most significant number of voters.
-He opined that the numerical strength of the children is enough to pick and select one of the young Nigerians with pragmatic programmes.
+He opined that the numerical strength [8of the children is enough to pick and select one of the young Nigerians with pragmatic programmes.
 In Eso's opinion, Nigerian youths have been neglected by past administrations.
 He also believes that it is time to build leaders with the right thoughts and actions, leaders who will not fight for their pockets only, leaders who will think of others and not themselves alone.
 In his opinion, the integration of young people in politics is needed to solve Nigeria's insecurity problems.

 Youthocracy

-In 2013, Eso coined a new system of government called Youthocracy which he defined as 'Government of the people, by the youth and for the people' in his book titled Vision for Africa; he further explain that his motives is to provide political opportunities to youths so they can be relevant in Nigerian politics, hence the need to identify with Youthocracy which is set to takeover from Democracy according to his interview with The Nation.
+In 2013, Eso coined a new system of government called "youthocracy," which he defined as 'Government of the people, by the youth, and for the people" in his book titled Vision for Africa.
+[14][15].
+He explains that his motive is to provide political opportunities to youths so they can be relevant in Nigerian politics, hence the need to identify with Youthocracy, which is set to take over from democracy, according to his interview with The Nation.